How to Make Friends at a Summer School

 Lastly, here’s a practical tip.
 To make new friends at your summer camp this year, don’t spend a lot of time in your room.
 It might be relaxing, but you won’t make any friends there.
 Instead, get out and about!
 Challenge yourself to do something new.
 You never know where you’ll meet someone new!

-The Oxford Scholastica Academy offers accredited Oxford summer courses for 12-18 year olds in the beautiful and ancient city of Oxford, a major drawcard for a summer course abroad.
+The Oxford Scholastica Academy offers award-winning Oxford summer courses for 12-18 year olds in the beautiful and ancient city of Oxford, a major drawcard for a summer course abroad.
 This summer, you can enjoy a stimulating course that prepares you for future study and careers, while making friends that will last a lifetime.

 Next Steps for Students Looking to Study Abroad